 All good lessons and units begin with ensuring that students are familiar with the vocabulary and terminology (both general and domain-specific) that will be used.
 At its most basic level, a rhetorical device is “any language that helps an author or speaker achieve a particular purpose”.
 This purpose is usually persuasion since rhetoric is often referred to as the art of persuasion.

 When you hear the words rhetorical devices, many of us automatically picture what I think of as the big three – ethos, pathos, and logos.
 During my lessons with my students, we start by reviewing the definitions of these terms and several examples of each.
 We then view several commercials and/or ads and determine which of the devices (also often called appeals) is being used AND how it impacts the commercial and/or ad.

 A little deeper

 Once your students have mastered the art of these three, then it’s time to move on to some other devices.
 Some of these devices will be familiar to your students as they are often taught as literary devices while others may be completely foreign.
-The devices you choose to cover will depend on the focus on your unit and your anchor text(s).
-Commonly taught devices include
+The devices you choose to cover will depend on the focus of your unit and your anchor text(s).
+Commonly taught devices include:

 - anaphora – repetition of a word or expression at the beginning of successive clauses (“… we cannot dedicate – we cannot consecrate – we cannot hallow – this ground.”
 The Gettysburg Address)